 I recently had an offer agreed on an apartment in Grange Over Sands.
-My financial adviser pressured me to appoint their property lawyer.
-I paid an advanced payment of £150.
-A few days later, the solicitor called me embarrassingly acknowledging that they were not on the UBS conveyancing panel.
+My financial adviser pressured me to appoint their lawyer.
+I paid an advanced payment of £175.
+A couple of days later, the solicitor called me embarrassingly acknowledging that they were not on the Virgin Money conveyancing panel.
 Am I right in thinking that I should be due a refund?

 You should be able to recover this from the law firm if they were not on the Virgin Money panel.
 They should have asked at the outset which lender you were obtaining a mortgage with.
 An important lesson to readers of this site is to check that the lawyers are on the appropriate lender panel.